Considering REIT investment?

 Some of the funds invest only in the most feasible REITs while others invest broadly in REITs.
 Of course, exhaustively, every REIT fund cannot be analyzed but below is a complete analysis of some of the best funds.

 Omega Healthcare Investors Inc. (OHI)

-The above is a REIT which invests in healthcare facilities with particular emphasis on the long-term prospective facilities.
+The above is a REIT that invests in healthcare facilities with particular emphasis on the long-term perspective facilities.
 The main countries are the United States and the United Kingdom which tend to have stable healthcare facilities.
 It provides lease or mortgage financing to operators of skilled nursing facilities (SNFs), assisted living facilities (ALFs), independent living facilities (ILFs), and rehabilitation and acute care facilities.

 Mainly healthcare facilities

 As of 31st December 2015 statistics, the company’s investment base boasted of 949 healthcare facilities located in both the U.S and the U.K but which were operated by 83 third-party operators.
 These third-party operators comprised of 782 SNFs, 85 ALFs, 16 specialty facilities and one medical office building.
 They had fixed-rate mortgages on 56 SNFs and 2 ALFs.